apereo/cas/cas-server-documentation/installation/Couchbase-Ticket-Registry.md

 To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html).

 The Couchbase integration currently assumes that the ticket registries are stored in their own buckets.
-Optionally set passwords for the buckets, optionally setup redundancy and replication as per normal Couchbase configuration.
+You may optionally set passwords for the buckets and optionally configure redundancy and replication as per normal Couchbase configuration.

 The only truly mandatory setting is the list of nodes.